trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 make[2]: *** [Makefile:4793: all-stage1-gcc] Error 2
 ```

-Success!
 We got the same build failure!
 Now we can run the command manually to explore its breakage:

 ```